BroadbandForum/yang/OD-360/03-bbf.md

 this context, "use" implies adherence to the letter and spirit of such modules and of their defining RFCs.

-Individual Working Text documents SHOULD reference the standard models which are applicable.
+Individual Working Text documents MUST reference the standard models which are applicable.

 ### BBF-2: Line Length